The Mediation Process – finding common ground

 Mediation is a formal process.
-It involves two parties, who have a disagreement, plus an expert mediator.
+It involves two or more parties, who have a disagreement, plus an expert mediator.

 The mediator’s role is to facilitate communication between the parties.
 The mediator is not a judge and cannot make decisions for either party.
 The mediator cannot give legal, financial or psychological advice.
 Each party is responsible for seeking whatever advice they need before the mediation and can seek further advice during the mediation, if needed.

-The fee for the mediation is paid before the mediation, with each party normally paying 50%.
+The fee for the mediation is paid before the mediation, with payment of the fee split (usually equally) between the parties.
 The fee is based on the expected length of the mediation.
 If the mediation runs longer than expected, an extra fee may be payable and this will again normally be split equally between the parties.

 If both parties agree, the parties can be accompanied by legal, accounting and business advisers or other support people